T3kan0/Tekano_Mbonani_Portfolio/README.md

   * requests

 ### Running the code
-To run the MARS locally, one must have an anaconda/conda environment set up.
+To run the portfolio locally, one must have an anaconda/conda environment set up.
 Load the environment, navigate to the directory with the app then run the **mars.py** code:

 > $ streamlit run streamlit_app.py